 What we dislike

-The [Fujifilm X-T20 is yet another mirrorless camera.
-It is comparable with the Sony a6300 in both price and capability with the main difference being that the Sony a6300 is weather sealed.
+The Fujifilm X-T30 is yet another mirrorless camera.
+It is comparable with the Sony a6400 in both price and capability.

 What makes this camera unique is its look and feel, making it more fun to use and “hipster friendly.”